 5. Who are the lawyers?

 Of the 5 key factors, who is the lawyer is the least important.
 Lawyers are viewed with great skepticism by decision makers, particularly, jurors.
 Thus, an effective lawyer will be absolutely credible, totally beyond approach and 100% honest.
 Decision makers appreciate and reward candor.
-Retaining a lawyer willing and able to go the distance is required.
+Retaining a licensed personal injury lawyer in Portland that is willing and able to go the distance is required.
 Juries never hear cases lawyers are not willing to try.
 And, insurers don’t offer fair value if they see no possibility of a significant award.